 Ultralight backpacking is a concept often known to hikers but very often misunderstood.
-We often think wrongly that ultralight backpacking consists in taking as little equipment as possible during a hike, and that it is enough to have a light backpack.
+Itโs a common misconception to believe that ultralight backpacking simply involves carrying minimal equipment on a hike and that having a lightweight backpack is sufficient.

 Of course, this aspect is strictly necessary for the concept of ultralight backpacking, but it does not stop there.
 Above all, we will see that it is a philosophy of life based on 3 founding principles.
-For better understanding, we will also look at the basic equipment to take away and how to start this experience off the beaten track.
+For better understanding, letโs look at the basic equipment to take away and how to start this experience off the beaten track.

 Are you ready to know everything about ultralight backpacking?